 Jaune Quick-To-See Smith’s State Names (2000) will be useful in the study of:

-- History of activism in the United States
+- The history of activism in the United States

 - Race and national identity